Why you should care

 Such an open plan anchors JPMorgan Chase & Co.’s office in New York City’s Hudson Yards neighborhood.
 It encourages visual connectivity among workers and adds to a sense of camaraderie, says David Arena, head of global corporate real estate for JPMorgan Chase.
 Arena points out that space alone is inert: It can have great volume and great light, but people are what drive it.

 “You’ve got to find a way to curate the experience that people are having every day,” he says.
 How does the Hudson Yards office achieve this?
 By providing multiple work, eat and play outlets.
 The modern workplace must check off many boxes, Arena says: Does it have access to places to eat?
 To sit and talk quietly with friends?
 To blow off steam?
-Does it have sleep pods to recharge in the afternoon?
+To gather in a small room and whiteboard ideas?

 If all this sounds like a Silicon Valley tech hub, there’s a reason for it, Tolman says.
 Tech companies were looking to attract graduates right out of school and set up offices that might fit their carefree lifestyle so that the transition to work was more seamless.
 Now that exception is increasingly becoming the norm.
 Tolman cautions against blindly adopting the look and feel of such workplaces because a company might just come across as being inauthentic and not true to its culture.
 In other words, changing the physical space is not enough — company culture has to change too.
 “Just throwing a slide in doesn’t make the space cool.
 Fun isn’t enough.
 Our experiences are richer and deeper and more diverse than that,” Tolman argues.